Last updated on July 16th, 2019 at 02:38 am

 For you that are suffering from hyperhidrosis, please do not think that drinking water will reduce your heavy sweating problem.
 The apocrine glands, which are the ones responsible for hyperhidrosis will not be stopped by drinking water.
 However, if you are doing physical activity, your overall sweating will be reduced if you drink plenty of water.

-In the years, after I learned to drink water regularly, I found that sip here and there throughout the day does reduce my heavy sweating problem a bit.
-Nevertheless, if you sweat because you are nervous, drinking water will not help.
+In the years, after I learned to drink water regularly, I found that sip here and there throughout the day does reduce my heavy sweating problem little to nothing.

 9 Health Benefits Of Drinking Water